AMENDED AND RESTATED

-THIS INTERLOCAL AGREEMENT is made and entered into as of the last date of execution hereof by the Incorporators (hereinafter the "Charter Agreement" or "Charter"), by and among the local governments acting as Incorporators hereof (each an "Incorporator", and collectively, the "Incorporators") as evidenced by their execution hereof, by and through their respective governing bodies.
-The purpose of this Charter Agreement is to create and establish a separate legal entity, public body and unit of local government, pursuant to Section 163.01(7)(g), Florida Statutes, with all of the privileges, benefits, powers and terms provided for herein and by law.
+THIS AMENDED AND RESTATED OF THE INTERLOCAL AGREEMENT is made and entered into as of the last date of execution hereof by the Incorporators (hereinafter the "Charter Agreement" or "Charter"), by and among the local governments acting as Incorporators hereof (each an "Incorporator", and collectively, the "Incorporators") as evidenced by their execution hereof, by and through their respective governing bodies.
+This amendment and restatement concerns the Interlocal Agreement recorded at Official Record Book 4143, at Page 2562, as amended at Official Record Book 4210, at Page 2544 in the Official Records of Osceola County, Florida, and in Record Book 1821 at Page 1493, as amended at Official Record Book, at Page 1843, page 415 in the Official Records of Flagler County, Florida (the “Interlocal Agreement”).
+The purpose of the Interlocal Agreement was to create and establish a separate legal entity, public body and unit of local government, pursuant to Section 163.01(7)(g), Florida Statutes, with all of the privileges, benefits, powers and terms provided for therein and by law.

-NOW, THEREFORE, in consideration of the mutual covenants herein contained and for other good and valuable consideration each to the other, receipt of which is hereby acknowledged by each Incorporator, hereby agree, stipulate and covenant as follows:
+NOW, THEREFORE, in consideration of the mutual covenants herein contained and for other good and valuable consideration each to the other, receipt of which is hereby acknowledged by each Incorporator and the Agency, the parties hereby update, amend, codify and restate the Interlocal Agreement, and agree, stipulate and covenant as follows:

 DEFINITIONS AND CONSTRUCTION

 SECTION 1.01.
 DEFINITIONS.
 As used in this Charter Agreement, the following terms shall have the meanings as defined unless the context requires otherwise: